Property internships: when and how to apply

 Many RICS-accredited degrees will include a sandwich placement.
 Your university’s careers advice service and work placement tutors will advertise vacancies – along with TARGETjobs – and offer you help with your applications and interviews.
 Applications are accepted around December or January.

 Whatever form of work experience you are applying for, it is important to highlight specific skills that would be of use as a property surveyor.
-Lauren Strangleman, graduate manager at Knight Frank, told TARGETjobs, ‘What counts is that you make the most of the experience you have.
+A former graduate manager at Knight Frank told TARGETjobs, ‘What counts is that you make the most of the experience you have.
 Working in your student union bar, for example, can help you to develop good customer service (or client management) skills and the ability to work in a busy environment.’

 Just as with a graduate job it is likely that you will have to take a number of verbal and numerical reasoning tests after, or as part of, the initial application.

 It is highly likely that internship applicants will have at least one interview.
-At JLL, Knight Frank and BNP Paribas Real Estate this has previously taken the form of a 30-minute interview over the telephone or Skype.
-At Knight Frank there has previously been an additional face-to-face interview at an assessment centre.
+At some firms, this has previously taken the form of a 30-minute interview over the telephone or Skype, while some have also included an additional face-to-face interview at an assessment centre.

 Examples of previous internship questions include: